symbiote-h2020/SymbioteCloud/README.md

 - *pluginId*: the id of the rap plugin which serves this resource.
 If there is just one plugin, it can be ommitted
 - *cloudMonitoringHost*: the ip address of the Icinga Monitoring Host
 - *params*: the cloud monitoring parameters
-- *singleTokenAccessPolicy*: the [access policy spcifier](https://github.com/symbiote-h2020/SymbIoTeSecurity/blob/master/src/main/java/eu/h2020/symbiote/security/accesspolicies/common/singletoken/SingleTokenAccessPolicySpecifier.java) which is propagated to the RAP.
+- *singleTokenAccessPolicy*: the [access policy specifier](https://github.com/symbiote-h2020/SymbIoTeSecurity/blob/master/src/main/java/eu/h2020/symbiote/security/accesspolicies/common/singletoken/SingleTokenAccessPolicySpecifier.java) which is propagated to the RAP.
 For the moment, there are specific access policies provided by the symbIoTe framework
+- *singleTokenFilteringPolicy*: same as above, just this is related to filtering policies and is used during Core search for the resources; resource is returned in the search queries only for users with specific filtering policies
 - *resource*: the resource description supported in the [symbIoTe Core](https://github.com/symbiote-h2020/SymbIoTeLibraries/tree/master/src/main/java/eu/h2020/symbiote/core/model/resources)

 ##### NOTE: